exurd/spanglish/README.md

 ###### for python 3+ only
 [![GitHub version](https://badge.fury.io/gh/exurd%2Fspanglish.svg)](https://badge.fury.io/gh/exurd%2Fspanglish) ![hyper](https://img.shields.io/badge/runs%20better%20with-hyper-red "i mean, someone said so.") ![build status](https://img.shields.io/badge/build%20status-%C2%A1Muy%20bien!-green "that's good!")

-Have you ever seen a translation so bad it's good? spanglish tries to replicate this by translating a sentence on Google Translate word by word.
+Have you ever seen a translation so bad it's good? spanglish tries to replicate this by translating a sentence on Google Translate word by word, instead of the whole sentence.
+This leads to the program generating readable nonsense.

 ## Usage